chrismatteson/hashicorp_azure_training/docs/slides-tf.md

 * Run terraform init and copy state file to new backend
 * Move old terraform.state file out of the directory
 * Login to Terraform Enterprise and see the new workspace
+* Change workspace to local execution
+* Run a terraform apply and see that it's executed locally

 https://www.terraform.io/docs/commands/cli-config.html
 https://www.terraform.io/docs/backends/types/remote.html